metrorailings/OwlBlog/content/posts/week-4-circa-picks.md

 #### _Key Injuries_

-Indianapolis may be without _three_ starters on the offensive line.
-And their left tackle hasn't been all too hot either.
+Indianapolis may be without _two_ starters on the offensive line.
+And their left tackle and right guard haven't been all too hot either.
 Not good for a quarterback that loves playing hero ball.

 #### _History_

 No recent history between these two teams...but two years ago, these two coaches faced off against one another, albeit with different quarterbacks.
-Miami managed to pull out the win as double-digit underdogs.
-Interesting.
+Miami managed to pull out the win as double-digit underdogs, interestingly enough.

 #### _Weather_

 Hot, humid, and a little windy.

 ***

+Dolphins -2.5

+***

+**Miami covers if**
+their defensive front seven overwhelms the Colts crippled offensive line,  reducing Carson Wentz to a chalk outline in the process.